-THE CLINICAL AND AFFECTIVE NEUROSCIENCE (CLAN) LABORATORY OF DR. WILLOUGHBY BRITTON
+THE CLINICAL AND AFFECTIVE NEUROSCIENCE (CLAN) LABORATORY

 The Britton Lab conducts clinical trials of contemplative training in clinical populations in order to investigate the link between contemplative practices, brain function, and affective disturbances, such anxiety, depression and substance abuse.

 The lab also investigates the effects of contemplative education programs in middle school and university students in comparison to music and dance training.
 The lab is conducting a 5-year NIH-funded study that compares the effects of different meditation practices on brain function and emotional wellbeing.
 The lab is also conducting research on the adverse effects and difficult stages of the contemplative path.

 For a sampling of publications of Dr. Britton and her student research assistants, see the Scholarly Works page on this website or go to the above link to the Britton Lab.

 The Kerr Lab http://mindinbodylab.org/ looks at the ways in which contemplative practices such as mindfulness and taiji change the brain and the nervous system.
 The lab specifically focuses on the ways in which contemplative practices that engage body-focused attention bring about specific changes in brain synchrony and corticomuscular coherence.
 The goal of our studies is to understand how practices such as mindfulness and taiji bring about changes at multiple levels in the brain and body.
 This knowledge is directly relevant to treatments for chronic pain and depression and disorders related to aging.